-Tourists with a negative coronavirus test result or a vaccination certificate are welcome again in Egypt.
+Tourists with a negative test result or a vaccination certificate can travel to Egypt.
 Are you going on holiday to Egypt?
-Read carefully on this page what coronavirus prevention rules you should take into account.
-Updated: 26 November 2021.
+Please read this page carefully to find out what COVID-19 rules you still need to take into account.
+Updated on: 22-06-2022.

-Have you been fully vaccinated against the coronavirus for more than 14 days?
+Did you receive your second coronavirus vaccination more than 14 days ago?
+Or did you receive the Janssen/Johnson vaccine more than 14 days ago?
 Then you may travel to Egypt for a holiday or to visit friends or family.
-You do not have to undergo a coronavirus test before departure.
-However, it is advisable to do a voluntary self-test.
-On arrival in Egypt, you must show that you have been fully vaccinated against COVID-19.
-For that, you need a paper vaccination certificate with a QR-code.
+You do not need to take a COVID-19 test before departure, but you must be able to show on arrival in Egypt that you have been fully vaccinated against the coronavirus.
+For this, you need a vaccination certificate that contains a QR code.

-On holiday to Egypt: if you are not (fully) vaccinated
+On holiday to Egypt if you aren‘t (fully) vaccinated

-Even if you are not fully vaccinated against the coronavirus, you can still go on holiday to Egypt.
-Travellers aged six and over who have not been fully vaccinated must show a negative result from a PCR coronavirus test on arrival.
+You can still go on holiday to Egypt even if you have not been vaccinated against the coronavirus.
+Travellers aged 12 and over who have not been fully vaccinated must show a negative PCR or antigen test result on arrival.

-After a short ban on entry due to the coronavirus, tourists are again welcome in Egypt
+After a brief ban on entry due to the coronavirus, tourists are welcome in Egypt again

 Returning to the UK